-We will not apply the Market Value Adjustment to withdrawals you make:
+We will not apply the Market Value Adjustment to:

-- to satisfy IRS minimum distribution rules for the Contract; or - within the "Free Withdrawal Amount," described under "Expenses" below.
+- · withdrawals you make to satisfy IRS minimum distribution rules for the Contract; - withdrawals made within the Free Withdrawal Amount, described under "Expenses" below; - · withdrawals made during the Window Period, as described in Renewals, above; - amounts paid during the Payout Phase; or - · amounts paid as Death Proceeds in a lump sum.

-We apply the Market Value Adjustment to reflect changes in interest rates from the time you first allocate money to a Guarantee Period to the time you remove it from that Guarantee Period.
-We calculate the Market Value Adjustment by comparing the Treasury Rate for a period equal to the Guarantee Period at its inception to the Treasury Rate for a period equal to the time remaining in the Guarantee Period when you remove your money.
-"Treasury Rate" means the U.S. Treasury Note Constant Maturity Yield as reported in Federal Reserve Bulletin Release H.15.
+We apply the Market Value Adjustment to reflect changes in interest rates from the date a Guarantee Period Account was established to the time you make the withdrawal.

+We calculate the Market Value Adjustment by comparing the U.S. Treasury Rate Constant Maturity Yield ("Treasury Rate") for a maturity equal to the term length of the Guarantee Period Account for the week prior to the date the Guarantee Period Account begins to the Treasury Rate for a maturity equal to the term length of that Guarantee Period Account for the week prior to the date we receive your withdrawal request.

-The Market Value Adjustment may be positive or negative, depending on changes in interest rates.
-If interest rates increase significantly from the time you make a purchase payment, the Market Value Adjustment, any applicable withdrawal charge, premium taxes, and income tax withholding (if applicable) could reduce the amount you receive upon full withdrawal of your Contract Value to an amount that is less than the sum of your purchase payments plus interest at the minimum guaranteed interest rate under the Contract.
+The Market Value Adjustment may be positive or negative, depending on changes in the Treasury Rate.
+As a result, you bear the investment risk associated with changes in the Treasury Rate.
+If the Treasury Rate increases significantly from the time the Guarantee Period Account began, the Market Value Adjustment, any applicable withdrawal charge, premium taxes, and income tax withholding (if applicable) could reduce the amount you receive upon full withdrawal of your Contract Value to an amount that is less than your original purchase payment or less than the beginning value of your Guarantee Period Account.

-Generally, if the Treasury Rate at the time you allocate money to a Guarantee Period is lower than the applicable current Treasury Rate for a period equal to the time remaining in the Guarantee Period, then the Market Value Adjustment will result in a lower amount payable to you.
-Conversely, if the Treasury Rate at the time you allocate money to a Guarantee Period is higher than the applicable current Treasury Rate, then the Market Value Adjustment will result in a higher amount payable to you.
+Generally, if the Treasury Rate at the beginning of the Guarantee Period Account is lower than the current Treasury Rate upon withdrawal, then the Market Value Adjustment will result in a lower amount payable to you.
+Conversely, if the Treasury Rate at the beginning of the Guarantee Period Account is higher than the current Treasury Rate, then the Market Value Adjustment will result in a higher amount payable to you.

-For example, assume that you purchase a Contract and select an initial Guarantee Period of 5 years and the Treasury Rate for that duration is 4.50%.
-Assume that at the end of 3 years, you make a partial withdrawal, in excess of the Free Withdrawal Amount.
-If, at that later time, the current Treasury Rate for a 2 year period is 4.00%, then the Market Value Adjustment will be positive, which will result in an increase in the amount payable to you.
-Conversely, if the current Treasury Rate for the 2 year period is 5.00%, then the Market Value Adjustment will be negative, which will result in a decrease in the amount payable to you.
+For example, assume that you purchase a Contract and the Treasury Rate on the day you purchase the Contract is 4.50%.
+Assume that at the end of 3 years, you make a partial withdrawal in excess of the Free Withdrawal Amount.
+If, at that later time, the Treasury Rate is 4.00%, then the Market Value Adjustment will be positive, which will result in an increase in the amount payable to you.
+Conversely, if the Treasury Rate is 5.00%, then the Market Value Adjustment will be negative, which will result in a decrease in the amount payable to you.
 The hypothetical interest rate in this example is for illustrative purposes only and is not intended to predict future interest rates to be declared under the Contract.
 Actual interest rates declared for any given Guarantee Period may be more or less than shown above, and in recent years they generally have been lower in a generally low interest rate environment.

+The Market Value Adjustment also depends upon the amount of time remaining prior to the expiration of the current Guarantee Period Account.
 The formula for calculating Market Value Adjustments is set forth in the back of this prospectus, which also contains additional examples of the application of the Market Value Adjustment.